 Every office manager and small company owner know that finding and ordering unique branded merchandise is often difficult and time-consuming.
 On the other hand, pens, notebooks, mugs, and other items with company’s logo makes you look better and more professional in the eyes of your current and potential clients.

-Here’s a fast and simple alternative for people owning ZMorph multitool machine.
+Here’s a fast and simple alternative for people owning ZMorph multitool 3D printer.
 You can make your own merchandise using clean drinking glasses, an adhesive foil, and glass etching cream available in every art supply shop.

 Step-by-step guide for making your own company drinking glasses

 1. Buy a set of clean drinking glasses.

 2. Prepare your company’s logo or any other design in a graphic design software.
 Save it in DXF format.

 3. In Voxelizer software prepare a G-code file for laser cutting just like we did with the laptop stickers.